 Yes!
 We pride ourselves on our challenging and dynamic arrangements, and we work hard to involve interested members in other aspects of music development for OOTB.
 Our songs are varied in musical difficulty, and give even the most seasoned singer material to work with.
 As early as your first year, you could start arranging new songs for the group or take on the new challenge of vocal percussion!

 Really?
 That’s so cool!

 Yes, yes it is.
 Our members have gone on to the most prestigious musical graduate programs, performed in professional opera productions, and produced shows on Broadway, among other things.

 I’m a sophomore.
 Is it weird for me to rush?
 Are sophomores ever tapped?

 In order: no and yes!
-OOTB frequently taps sophomore rushees.
+OOTB often taps sophomore rushees.
 Whether you’ve suddenly decided that there is an a cappella-sized hole in your schedule, or rushed before and want to try again, we’d love to hear you!

 What are these rush meal things?
 Are you trying to judge how much you like me?

 Rush meals are just the opposite–a chance for you to see how much you like us!
 Of course, any singing group is going to be a time commitment, so if you join a group and find out you just don’t click, the experience won’t be as much fun as it could be.

 There are so many things to do here!
 Will OOTB take over my life?